cindyawho/web-CMS/README.md

 To run, download the repo, then in terminal:
 <code>python .\createSiteFiles\main.py</code>

+After saving and creating your new website, you can navigate into the server folder then run the server program

+<code>cd .\server\ </code>

+<code>python server.py</code>

+Then, in the browser of your choice, go to <b>localhost:12345</b>.

 From CIS 112D Advanced Python:
 ### Introduction:
 Content management systems (CMS) are crucial for modern web development, offering a robust framework for creating, managing, and optimizing digital content with ease and efficiency.
 They enable users, regardless of their technical proficiency, to design and update websites through user-friendly interfaces and pre-built templates, thus democratizing web publishing.
 CMS platforms like Wordpress now comprise the majority of websites available on the web.